 Bert watches reruns of the V8 Supercars while sucking the last drops of Woodstock from his can like a low socio-economic vacuum cleaner.
-He cocks a leg to trumpet out a grim requiem to his wife’s magazine time.
+He angles his arse to trumpet out a grim requiem to his wife’s magazine time.

 He pauses awkwardly in anticipation of his putrid release causing his mustard green grundies to resemble the ever-growing oil patch on his Rockingham driveway.
 “Close call darl, we better get going to the boy’s engagement party at Hogs Breath”.

 Bert bogan-waddles into his pool room to retrieve his most beloved possession: his Holden racing team jacket that he wears rain, hail or shine: he never takes it off.
 It hangs up in the middle of a tacky shrine of commemorative ashtrays and signed pictures of Peter Brock.

 The jacket perfectly complements his light denim jeans and Makita promotional polo shirt he acquired free with a set of drill bits at Bunnings.
 He douses himself in Old Spice and slips into a pair of brown River’s shoes that he paid bottom dollar for.
 He is the king of the mountain that no one wants to climb.

 Bert pulls into carpark in his beloved VN Commodore and scopes for a park.
 An unfortunate scene unfolds as a young buck in a Ford Xr6 does the dirty and nabs his intended spot.

 Bert desperately puts into play the breathing exercises he was forced to learn after he jumped the barrier at Kwinana Motorplex and choked a Ford driver for winning the burnout competition in the snakepit.
 Bert leans out of his window, “god made Ford’s, so nudgers had a place to bum, ya bloody pelican!”